 The Deutsche Bahn Group is owned by the German State and controls the majority of rail traffic in Germany as well as in many border regions of the country.
-Every year, Deutsche Bahn transports several billion passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.
+Every year, Deutsche Bahn transports several million passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.

-The high-speed train of Deutsche Bahn, with a maximum speed of 330 km/h, the ICE connects major cities and is also used for international travel to neighbouring countries such as Austria, France and Denmark.
+The high-speed train of Deutsche Bahn, with a maximum speed of 205 mph (330 km/h), the ICE connects major cities and is also used for international travel to neighbouring countries such as Austria, France and Denmark.
 This train is equipped with air conditioning, a dining car, a children's compartment and power sockets.
 Passengers enjoy a free WiFi connection throughout the duration of the ICE trip.

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
-Railjet is ÖBB's high-speed train, which travels at speeds of up to 230 km/h and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.
+Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

 Nightjet is the night train service for ÖBB.
 These trains travel through Austria at night to neighbouring countries such as Germany, Switzerland, Italy, Poland and Croatia.
 Passengers can choose to travel in a seating position or in a sleeping cabin, shared or individual.
 Convenient for those looking to save one night at the hotel and avoid spending part of the day travelling.
 This train also has luxury compartments with extras for a trip in comfort.